Have You Seen Any Nazi Uranium? These Researchers Want To Know

 The chandelier was dipped into a cylindrical tank of heavy water, which contains special isotopes of hydrogen that make it more conducive to nuclear reactions.

 The setup was known as the B-VIII reactor.
 The Germans were experimenting with it inside a cave in the southern town of Haigerloch.
-They were still trying to get it to work when the allied invasion began.
+They were still trying to get it to work when the Allied invasion began.
 As Allied forces approached, the German scientists disassembled the reactor and buried the cubes in a field.

 The first wave of Allied troops to arrive included a task force known as Alsos, which was seeking to seize as much of the Nazi program as they could.